TooManyJohns/RNP/README.md

 # To run the app:
 The Current Project Scope is focused on iOS as I'm on limited time to do this project.
 If time permits I will try and branch out to other platforms on 10ft and android devices (and I'm currently only testing on an iPhone XR, so i can't guarantee it'll look as pretty on other iPhone models, but I've tried to keep my RN styling as device-friendly as possible within time constraints I'm giving myself, so it'll get done, **eventually**.

+You can run it in Xcode if you open up the project in **RNP/RNProject/ios/RNProject.xcworkspace**

 in ../RNProject